 • Visit the Summer Palace, taking a leisure stroll while admiring the thousands of ancient murals along the Long Corridor and a boat ride on the Kunming Lake.
 Enjoy a dinner featuring the famous Peking Duck in the evening at any of the many fine restaurants in the city who pride themselves in Beijing’s signature dish.

 • Go on an excursion to the Great Wall.
 Enjoy the dramatic vistas and marvel at the Wall as it climbs and descends steep ridges and narrow valleys.
-On the way to Great Wall, have a photo stop beside the Olympic venue “Birds nest” and “Water Cube.”
+On the way to the Great Wall, have a photo stop beside the Olympic venue “Birds Nest” and “Water Cube.”

 • Visit the Ming Tombs starting with a stroll along the Sacred Way guarded by the stone statues; then onto the Chang Ling Exhibition Museum.